andreasebbehoj/ebbehoej.dk/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student at Aarhus University.
-My research focus is the diagnosis and prognosis of adrenal tumors.
-I spend a lot of time on Stata and also do a bit of teaching.
+I am a PhD student at Aarhus University, Denmar.
+I study the diagnosis and prognosis of adrenal tumors, and spend _a lot_ of time working with Stata.

-On my website, I will share Stata code that others might find useful and the occasional update on my PhD project.
+On this website, I'll upload Stata tips that others might find useful and share the occasional update on my PhD project.